-All applicants (except readmit, non degree, and visiting) are required to use the online application.
+All applicants (except readmit, nondegree, and visiting) are required to use the online application.
 The application fee and most supporting documents can be submitted online with the application form.
 The online application form includes detailed instructions.
-For your convenience, you can also download the instructions (PDF).
+You can also download the instructions.

 Students who wish to take courses without matriculating (nondegree/visiting) and former students seeking readmission must contact the Office of Admission for application instructions.

-Any supporting documents not submitted online can be mailed to the Office of Admission accompanied by the Materials Cover Sheet.
+Any supporting documents not submitted online can be mailed to the Office of Admission accompanied by an application materials cover sheet.

-Go to Registrar for current tuition tables and Student Financial Services for estimated other costs of attendance.
+Visit the Registrar website for tuition and feesand Student Financial Services for estimated additional costs of attendance.
 Speak to an admission counselor if you are concerned about costs.
 The New School will work with you to help you finance your graduate program.
 All accepted students are automatically considered for New School merit-based scholarships, fellowships, and assistantships.